IgorGrishko/tms/README.md

-# Example of the tasks completed at DevOps Engineer program.
+### This repo shows example of the tasks completed at DevOps Engineer program.